vhrbhakta/JewellersInvoice/README.md

    * This is where a pdf would show the results the User entered.

 6. Edit User Company
-   * User can enter and edit details about their company as a Jewellery Store/Seller
+   * User can enter and edit details about their company as a Jewelry Store/Seller

+## More Details

+This app is designed to have calls to an API that will update the current value of specific jewelry items.
+This API call would replace the values in the Invoice Items fragment.
+This app is also designed to have a Room Database with ViewModels and ViewModelFactories to pass information between fragments and to get data from the database.
+This app is also designed to have a pdf reader and generator so the User can download the invoices they create.